colin-gourlay/sundown-sessions/src/content/releases/t/the-move/shazam-2007-remaster/index.md

 ---
 ## About

-Shazam (2007 Remaster) is a release by The Move released in 1970.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Hello Susie - 2007 Remaster.
+*Shazam (2007 Remaster)* earns its place in the Sundown Sessions catalogue through “Hello Susie - 2007 Remaster”, a selection that offers a direct route into The Move's work.

+Heard in the context of the full release, “Hello Susie - 2007 Remaster” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Hello Susie - 2007 Remaster